rashmeenmalhotra/minimal/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Fraud detection - This is my first ever project of ML AI course
+# Fraud detection -

+This is my first ever project of ML AI course

-# Lending Club - This is my first assignmenet.I will implement all my learnings till now,here
+# Lending Club
 > This is my first assignmenet
 > I will implement all my learnings till now,here